apollographql/apollo-fetch/README.md

 # apollo-fetch [![npm version](https://badge.fury.io/js/apollo-fetch.svg)](https://badge.fury.io/js/apollo-fetch) [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack)

-`apollo-fetch` is a lightweight client for GraphQL requests that supports middleware and afterware that modify requests and responses.
+`apollo-fetch` is a lightweight client for single and batched GraphQL requests that supports middleware and afterware that modify requests and responses.

 By default `apollo-fetch` uses `isomorphic-fetch`, but you have the option of using a custom fetch function.
+Additionally, `apollo-fetch` allows specification of how GraphQL requests are included in fetch options.

+If you are interested in contributing, please read the [documentation](docs/monorepo.md) on repository structure and [Contributor Guide](CONTRIBUTING.md).

 # Installation